ymitiku/fluxion/README.md

 ![CI Workflow](https://github.com/ymitiku/fluxion/actions/workflows/ci.yml/badge.svg)

-**Fluxion** is a Python library for building flow-based agentic workflows.
-Designed with extensibility and modularity in mind, it integrates seamlessly with locally hosted language models (LLMs) powered by [Ollama](https://ollama.com).
-Fluxion enables the creation of intelligent agents that perform tasks such as conversational interactions, tool calling, and contextual reasoning.
+**Fluxion** is a Python library for orchestrating flow-based agentic workflows.
+Designed for modularity, scalability, and extensibility, it integrates seamlessly with locally or remotly hosted language models (LLMs) powered by [Ollama](https://ollama.com).
+Fluxion enables developers to build intelligent systems with capabilities like conversational interactions, tool calling, contextual reasoning, and decision-making.

 ---